Swells build in Hawke's Bay, forecaster expect peak to be Monday evening

 Maximum wave heights measuring close to seven metres had been recorded in the Bay of Islands, "really significant" for the usually sheltered area, MetService said.

-Fernandes said while the tsunamis from the Tongan eruption was measured in Aotearoa, the consistent big swells were directly attributed to Cyclone Cody.
+Fernandes said while the tsunami from the Tongan eruption was measured in Aotearoa, the consistent big swells were directly attributed to Cyclone Cody.

 Hawke's Bay Civil Defence Emergency Management Group (HBCDEM) is advising boaties and beachgoers to stay out of the water until Wednesday.